-However the most prominent type of queer-baiting is when TV shows featuring male characters having a “bromance,” acting like a couple in every respect except sexually.
-They might sleep in the same bed, depend on each other completely, or speak in wink-wink-nudge-nudge double entendres–but dude, no homo.
+However, the most prominent type of queer-baiting is when TV shows featuring male characters having a “bromance,” acting like a couple in every respect except sexually.
+They might sleep in the same bed, depending on each other completely, or speak in wink-wink-nudge-nudge double entendres–but dude, no homo.

 I’ve been thinking a lot about queer-baiting recently, mostly due to the conversation surrounding Finn (John Boyega) and Poe Dameron (Oscar Isaac) in Star Wars: The Force Awakens.
 Poe’s sexuality was seemingly left open, partly because he wasn’t depicted as explicitly straight or LGBTQ.
 The queer audience for Star Wars latched onto him, hoping his affectionate friendship with Finn revealed something more.
 Only time will tell how the franchise, and all of its tie-in books, animated shows, etc., will handle Finn and Poe’s romantic preferences.